 Our aim at Dunottar is to enable every pupil to be the best that they can be within a nurturing, family environment.

-Fifteen years ago I decided to step out of the corporate world to re-train as a teacher.
+Nineteen years ago I decided to step out of the corporate world to re-train as a teacher.
 I was driven by a passion to give something back to the community, to make a difference to the lives of young people and to create a new future for myself and my family.